radical-cybertools/radical.analytics/API.md

 Note: single parameters can be passed without a list.

-* `none`: Prints the full description as passed to the Session constructor.
+* `none`: Returns the full description as passed to the Session constructor.
-* `'smodel'`: Prints the ordered state model.
+* `'state_model'`: Returns the state model for all the entities of the session object.
-* `'emodel'`: Prints the ordered event model for the profile of the given session.
+* `'event_model'`: Returns the event runtime model for all the entities of the session object.
+* `'state_values'`: Returns the precedence values for the states of all the entities of the session object.
+* `'relations'`: Returns the set of relations among all the entities of the session object.
-* `['etname', ...]`: List of names of entity's types.
+* `['etname', ...]`: List of types of entity.

 #### Returns: